tze088/tp/docs/UserGuide.md

 * `delete-group 1` deletes the 1st group in the current displayed group list.

 ### Edit a group : `edit-group`
-Edit the specified group from StudyCircle group list.
+Edit the specified group from the StudyCircle group list.

 Format: `edit-group GROUP_INDEX n/GROUP_NAME`